Burglary Attorney Serving Indiana

 Burglary, a criminal offense in the state of Indiana, is one of the most commonly occurring crimes in Indianapolis.
 In fact, over the past year, there were almost 37,000 reported burglary incidents.
 This means that for every 100,000 residents in Indiana, over 559 residents were victims of burglary.
 Indiana is currently ranked 19th in the nation for burglary arrests.
 Despite how common burglary is throughout the state, it is a felony offense that is routinely and harshly prosecuted by the Deputy Prosecutors, making it all the more important to have a seasoned Indianapolis burglary lawyer on your side.
 If you were arrested for burglary, you may face serious consequences such as a significant term incarceration, an outrageous fine, and a long period of probation.

-The Indianapolis criminal defense attorneys at Eskew Law LLC have dedicated their careers to helping Indiana residents fight criminal charges like burglary.
+The Indianapolis criminal defense attorneys at Eskew Law, LLC have dedicated their careers to helping Indiana residents fight criminal charges like burglary.
 Over the years, we have assisted countless clients with understanding the nature of their charges and crafting defense theories tailored to the specific facts and circumstances surrounding their cases.
 We can work alongside you to evaluate your options and determine the best strategy that matches your goals.
-To learn more about how Eskew Law LLC can help you with your burglary case, call us today at (317) 974-0177 to schedule a free initial appointment.
+To learn more about how Eskew Law, LLC can help you with your burglary case, call us today at (317) 974-0177 to schedule an appointment.

 According to Section 35-43-2-1 of the Indiana Code, burglary occurs when someone “breaks and enters” into someone else’s building, intending to commit either a felony or theft once inside.
 Breaking and entering involves using stealthy or forceful means to enter a place you do not have permission to enter.
 This can be through picking a lock, stealing a key, or breaking a window.
 However, burglary is more than merely unlawfully entering someone’s property.
 Burglary requires that you intend to do something illegal inside the property that is either (1) a felony, or (2) theft, which is usually a misdemeanor.
 Any felony qualifies and it is best to consult a dedicated Indianapolis burglary lawyer if you any questions regarding your particular situation.